Maike Charlotte Fuchs

 +49 30 214 594-222

-Jonathan Stockhammer has worked with numerous renowned orchestras such as the Oslo Philharmonic, NDR Symphony Orchestra Hamburg, Czech Philharmonic Orchestra and the Sydney Symphony Orchestra, and has appeared at the Salzburg Festival, Donaueschingen Music Days, and Wien Modern.
+Jonathan Stockhammer has worked with numerous renowned orchestras such as the Oslo Philharmonic, NDR Symphony Orchestra Hamburg, Czech Philharmonic Orchestra and the Sydney Symphony Orchestra, and has appeared at the Salzburg Festival, Lucerne Festival, Donaueschingen Music Days and Wien Modern.

 Aside from conducting classical and romantic masterpieces, and classical contemporary works, Jonathan Stockhammer enjoys delving into music that blurs the boundaries between classical, rock, pop, and hip-hop.
 His CD Greggery Peccary & Other Persuasions with Ensemble Modern (RCA, 2003), featuring works by Frank Zappa, won an Echo Klassik Award.
-He also recorded a new soundtrack to Sergei Eisensteins?s 1925 film The Battleship Potemkin, composed and performed by the Pet Shop Boys.
+He also recorded a new soundtrack to Sergei Eisensteins’s 1925 film The Battleship Potemkin, composed and performed by the Pet Shop Boys.
 The live recording of The New Crystal Silence that he conducted with Chick Corea, Gary Burton and the Sydney Symphony Orchestra won a Grammy in 2009.
-His collaboration with spoken word artist Saul Williams on Said the Shotgun to the Head, featuring music composed by Thomas Kessler, has also been especially successful.
-To date, he has conducted the work with the WDR and SWR Symphony Orchestras and the Oslo Philharmonic.
+His collaboration with spoken word artist Saul Williams on Said the Shotgun to the Head, featuring music composed by Thomas Kessler, has also been particularly successful.
+To date, he has conducted the work with the WDR Cologne, Stuttgart Radio Symphony Orchestra and the Oslo Philharmonic.

 |Mauricio KAGEL||10 Märsche, um den Sieg zu Verfehlen (10 Marches to Miss the Victory)|

 |Kurt WEILL||Die Sieben Todsünden (The Seven Deadly Sins)|